gchq/sleeper/docs/12-design.md

 All records in a table conform to a schema.
 The records in a table are stored in multiple files, with each file belonging to a partition.
 These files are all in an S3 bucket that is exclusively used by this table.

 Each table has a state store associated to it.
-This stores metadata about the table, namely references to files that are in the table and how the records in the table are partitioned.
+This stores metadata about the table, namely the files that are in the table and how the records in the table are partitioned.

 Tables are deployed by the CDK table stack.
 This stack creates the infrastructure for each table.
 Each table requires a bucket where its data will be stored, and a state store.
 When a table is first created, its state store